jsl04/mcp-network-assistant/README.md

 # Network Assistant — MCP Server for Network Engineers

 This project sets up a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server designed specifically for **network engineers**.
-It allows Claude for Desktop (or other LLM clients) to access structured knowledge about your network — such as routing policies and device health — via simple tools.
+It allows Claude for Desktop (or other LLM clients) to access structured knowledge about your network — such as routing policies and device health — via the `tools` primitive.